Clean up your audiobook collection

-Shelfarr automatically proposes clean, consistent filenames using embedded tags and optional Audiobookshelf metadata.
-Preview everything first, batch apply, and undo when needed.
+Shelfarr is a free, open-source bulk audiobook renamer that proposes clean, consistent filenames using embedded tags and optional Audiobookshelf metadata.
+Preview changes before applying them, rename in batches, and undo when needed.

 What you get